red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.

 Be careful with type assertions!
-In some cases, Typescript will produce type errors for incorrect assertions:
+In some cases, TypeScript will produce type errors for incorrect assertions:

 ```ts
 const foo = null as string;
 //          ^^ Conversion of type 'null' to type 'string' may be a mistake because neither type sufficiently overlaps with the other.
 If this was intentional, convert the expression to 'unknown' first.
 ```

-but in other cases, Typescript will happily believe you:
+but in other cases, TypeScript will happily believe you:

 ```ts
 interface Api {